New research revealing high levels of mercury in Texas bay raises alarms about dredging for oil tankers

 Jessica Dutton, a Texas State University associate professor, presents the results of her research at an Aug.
 22 community meeting in Port Lavaca.

-Dutton’s research found that 48 percent of red and black drum and 42 percent of hardhead catfish caught in the bay have mercury levels that exceed state health standards.
+Dutton’s research found that 48 percent of red and black drum and 42 percent of hardhead catfish caught in the closed area of the bay have mercury levels that exceed state health standards.
 (The state health standard is 0.7 parts per million mercury in fish.)
 Even low amounts of mercury in fish can accumulate in humans and cause health problems if people eat them too often.

 Health experts recommend limiting consumption of fish species that have high mercury levels, including predator fish like red drum and tuna.
 Compared with Food and Drug Administration data on mercury in commercial seafood, the average concentration of mercury Dutton’s team found in red drum in the closed area is 5.8 times higher than the average concentration in a can of supermarket light tuna.
 The average concentration of black drum was 3.8 times higher, and the average concentration of hardhead catfish was 3.5 times higher.
 (The average mercury levels found in cans of supermarket light tuna are 0.126 parts per million mercury.)